Uploading an object

 -

-For an object version, you can use only object lock with retention (
+For an object version, you can use either retention (the

 object-lock-mode